hamish-milne/OHDL/Spec.md

 }
 ```

-If a local variable is re-assigned (in the same block, for async methods), it is synthesised as a separate wire which uses the old variable as an input.
+If a local variable is re-assigned (in the same block, for async methods), it is compiled as a separate wire which uses the old variable as an input.
 The name will now refer to this new wire.

 ## Parallel assignment
 Consider the following code:

 ```
-int v1, v2, v3;
+reg int v1, v2, v3;

 edge void Shift(int input)
 {